jfernancordova/jfernancordova.github.io/_posts/2020-12-18-what-i-have-learned-about-the-design-of-web-apis.md

 ## Introduction
 ---

-I realized the design of a web API is the most important, so thanks to [Phil Sturgeon's book](https://apisyouwonthate.com/books/build-apis-you-wont-hate) and [Arnaud Lauret's book](https://www.manning.com/books/the-design-of-web-apis), I could learn specific concepts in which are useful at the moment of creating an API efficiently and easy to use!

-## Fundamentals
+The design of an API is essential, so I read two great books where explain concepts, fundamentals, and standards to create efficient APIs easy to use and easy to understand, this is my summary about them!

 ---

-#### An API must be designed from its consumer’s perspective and not its provider’s
+### <em> An API must be designed from its consumer’s perspective and not its provider’s </em>
 * Who are the users?
 * What can they do?
 * How do they do it?